nightscout/nightscout.github.io/src/documents/posts/2015-02-26-towards-aggregating.html.md

 ## Future plans

-While there is an explicit "opt-in" workflow, our initial work with researchers is that this area needs some work in order to appropriately release the data for publishable research use.
+While there is an explicit "opt-in" workflow, our initial work with researchers indicates that this area needs some work in order to appropriately release the data for publishable research use.
 We will accept designs and patches to help with these concerns.
 What data might be released by this tool?
 The tool is designed to preserve the anonymity of the people contributing source data.

 This is the rough plan for which data to potentially archive for public consumption: